facebook/react-native/docs/IntegrationWithExistingApps.md

     $ npm start

-Now build and run your Android app as normal (e.g. `./gradlew installDebug`).
+Now build and run your Android app as normal (`./gradlew installDebug` from command-line; in Android Studio just create debug build as usual).

+*Note: If you are using Android Studio for your builds and not the Gradle Wrapper directly, make sure you install [watchman](https://facebook.github.io/watchman/) before running `npm start`.
+It will prevent the packager from crashing due to conflicts between Android Studio and the React Native packager.*

 Once you reach your React-powered activity inside the app, it should load the JavaScript code from the development server and display:

 ![Screenshot](img/EmbeddedAppAndroid.png)